 What if I've forgotten what type of loan I have or who my lender is?

 You can look up your complete loan history, including the servicer for each loan, by visiting the National Student Loan Database System (NSLDS).
-To access your records you will need your Department of Education PIN.
-If you have forgotten your PIN, you can have it reissued at the Federal Student Aid PIN website.
+To access your records you will need your Federal Student Aid ID.
+If you have forgotten your FSA ID, you can have it sent to you by clicking the Forgot My Username link.

 If you received a loan prior to Summer 2009 through the Federal Family Educational Loan Program (FFELP), your loan would be serviced by the lender you chose when you signed your Master Promissory Note (MPN).